avoiding temptation 3 temptations of satan that fruit-bearers must avoid

 3 temptations of the Bible

-the three temptations of the bible are appetite, applause, and authority.
-Read these books for further study
+The three temptations of the bible are appetite, applause, and authority.
+Read these books for further study.

 The second temptation appeals to our need to be appreciated, loved, and rescued by others.
 The temple was an important place to Jesus even as a young boy.
 It was a place where God was to be honored.
 By throwing himself off of the highest point of the temple, he would be rescued by angels.
 Therefore, this temptation appealed to his desire to gain applause and be worshipped.